R-adaptive multisymplectic and variational integrators: Control-theoretic approach to -adaptation

 where $y^n=(y_1^n,...,y_N^n)$, $y^{n+1}=(y_1^{n+1},...,y_N^{n+1})$ and $y(t)$ is the solution of the Euler-Lagrange equations corresponding to $\tilde L_N$ with the boundary values $y(t_n)=y^n$, $y(t_{n+1})=y^{n+1}$.
 Depending on the quadrature we use to approximate the integral in (\ref{eq:DiscreteLagrangianDefinition}), we obtain different types of variational integrators.
-As will be discussed below, in $r$-adaptation one has to deal with stiff differential equations or differential-algebraic equations, therefore higher order integration in time is required.
-We are going to employ variational partitioned Runge-Kutta methods.
+As will be discussed below, in $r$-adaptation one has to deal with stiff differential equations or differential-algebraic equations, therefore higher order implicit integration in time is advisable (see \cite{PetzoldDAE}, \cite{HWODE2}).
+We will employ variational partitioned Runge-Kutta methods.
 An $s$-stage Runge Kutta method is constructed by choosing

 where $t_i=t_n+c_i(t_{n+1}-t_n)$, the right-hand side is extremized under the constraint $y^{n+1}= y^n+(t_{n+1}-t_n) \sum_{i=1}^s b_i \dot Y_i$, and the internal stage variables $Y_i$, $\dot Y_i$ are related by $Y_i= y^n+(t_{n+1}-t_n) \sum_{j=1}^s a_{ij} \dot Y_j$.
 It can be shown that the variational integrator with the discrete Lagrangian (\ref{eq:DiscreteLagrangianRK}) is equivalent to an appropriately chosen symplectic partitioned Runge-Kutta method applied to the Hamiltonian system corresponding to $\tilde L_N$ (see \cite{MarsdenWestVarInt}, \cite{HLWGeometric}).
 With this in mind we turn our semi-discrete Lagrangian system $(Q_N \times W_N, \tilde L_N)$ into the Hamiltonian system $(Q_N \times W_N^*, \tilde H_N)$ via the standard Legendre transform